reachbheru/learn-js/Basics/Arrays/copyWithin().md

  The list  starts counting from the  number 0, and you're picking an index to decide where to copy the item to.
 This index number helps you choose which box to copy the item into.

-- Negative index counts back from the end of the array — if target < 0, target + array.length is used.
+- Negative index counts back from the end of the array, If the number you're looking for is negative, you can add it to the total length of the list to find its position.
 - If target < -array.length, 0 is used.
 - If target >= array.length, nothing is copied.
 - When using the **"copyWithin()"** function, if you're copying items to a position after where you're starting from, the copying stops at the end of the list, and you're not adding new positions to the list.